epireve/llm-highway-analytics/README.md

 2. Check the OpenAPI docs at `/docs` for testing endpoints
 3. Monitor the log files in real-time using `tail -f scraper.log`
 4. Use the health endpoint to verify system status

+## Legal Notice

+This project is provided "as is" without warranty of any kind.
+Users are responsible for complying with applicable laws and regulations regarding the use of traffic camera data.
+The developers of this project are not responsible for any misuse of the data or violation of terms of service.

+### Usage Restrictions
+- Data and images should not be used for commercial purposes without proper authorization from LLM
+- Users must comply with Malaysian laws and regulations regarding traffic data usage
+- Respect the intellectual property rights of LLM and highway operators